-- What happens to products when we're done using them? - What would happen if oil and antifreeze were to be disposed of down the drain or elsewhere? - Where do the materials for new oil products come from? - Show video Interchange Our Role in Circular Economy
+- What happens to products when we're done using them? - What would happen if used oil and antifreeze were to be disposed of down the drain or elsewhere? - Where do the materials for new oil products come from? - Show video:

+Interchange - Our Role in Circular Economy

 Introduce the concept of a circular economy as an alternative to the traditional linear "take-make-dispose" model.
-Reinforce that simply by learning the skills they are in automotive programs; they are participating in circular economy through repair.
+Reinforce that simply by learning the skills in the automotive program; they are participating in circular economy through repair.

 - 1. Divide the class into small groups. - 2.
-Give each group a set of cards (following page) representing stages in a product's life cycle (e.g., raw material extraction, manufacturing, use, disposal). - 3.
-Have groups arrange the cards in a linear economy model. - 4.
-Challenge them to rearrange the cards to create a circular model, adding new cards if necessary (e.g., repair, reuse, recycle). - 5.
+Give each group a shuffled set of dark blue cards (following page) representing stages in a product's lifecycle. (e.g. raw material extraction, manufacturing, use, disposal). - 3.
+Have groups arrange the cards in linear economy model. - 4.
+Next, challenge them to rearrange the cards into a circular economy model by introducing the green cards (e.g. repair, reuse, recycle). - 5.
 Discuss the differences between the two models and their environmental impacts.